I have covered quite a few creamy white paint colors around here, but maybe none more popular than Sherwin Williams Shoji White is right now!

 I mean…

-Shoji White Walls
+Shoji White for Walls

 I want to say this is a hall?
 But it’s the size of my living room, so I can’t be certain!